 For use in the reading room

-Items that require particular protection (e.g. old collections) cannot be borrowed; they can only be used in the reading room or in the special collections reading room.
+Items that require particular protection (e.g. old collections) cannot be borrowed; they can only be used in the Main Reading Hall or in the Special Collections Reading Room.

 In general, collections in our departmental libraries can only be used on site.
 Loan options are set out in the guideline for using departmental libraries